Mune: Guardian of the Moon: Reception

-During its release in France in October 2015, Mune: Guardian of the Moon was well received by press critics.
+During its release in France in October 2015, Mune: Guardian of the Moon was well received by French press critics.
 The main recognised qualities of the film are its aesthetics and its world, the latter considered poetic and original.
 In the French free daily 20 Minutes, Caroline Vié speaks of "extraordinary aesthetics" and she believes that the film "surprises people constantly with its inventiveness."
 In Première, Christopher Narbinne speaks about an "inventive artistic direction" and about "unique character designs".
 In L'Express, Eric Libiot maintains that the film is "splendid and moving" and shows that "French animation is in a really good shape" with an "ambitious" animation and a universe that "intermingles mythology, is universal and tries to remain open for all".
 In the women's magazine Elle, Helena Villovith judges that "the poetic quality of the characters, the richness of the setting and the mood of the dreamlike sequences do not have to pale before classics such as Toy Story or Princess Mononoke."

-Critics are divided on the quality of the scripts: generally welcomed, it leaves some critics less convinced.
+Critics were divided on the quality of the script.
 In L'Express, Eric Libiot judges it "beautiful and intelligent"; he describes the scenario as "romantic" and appreciates that it "escalates to a progressive film" and that "the pace of it takes its time voluntarily".
 In Le Dauphiné Libéré, Jean Serroy believes that it is all "very inventive in terms of characters and adventures, perfect for a family viewing".
 In Le Journal du dimanche, Barbara Théate saw the film as a "story for toddlers, rich with wacky characters and fun twists".
 It is "an original work with sophistication" according to Philippe Lauguche from Quest France.
 The Télérama magazine considers it "magical and terrifically effective" under the pen of Guillemette Odicino, who recognises various influences: the faun Mune reminds him of the world of Luc Besson, Glim that of Tim Burton, while the marvelous creatures remind him of the films of Hayao Miyazaki and the paintings of Salvador Dalí.
 In the film magazine Première, Christophe Narbonne recognises a certain poetry to the film, but finds the scenario "very formal" and he thinks that it does not live up to its aesthetics.
 In her review for Elle, Helena Villovitch regrets that "the only girl's role is decorative, fluttering her eyelashes and admiring the prowess of males who get promoted to positions of responsibility.
 Still, she's the one we love the most!"